nicolasmd45/3dNIBo/README.md

 just a basic crud with node-express, using handlebars to render it all.

 client:
-A more complex website, running on vite, wich i'm trying at my best to make it fancy, fixable and reuzable.
+A more complex website, running on vite, wich i'm trying at my best to make it fancy, fixable and reusable.